When it comes to fruit purees, the Banana Papaya Baby Food is a must-try for your baby!

 - Finally, pour the puree into a baby bowl, and it’s time to feed your baby!

-Selection.
-According to Plant Prosperous, ripe papayas have vibrant skin color and firm texture.
-They should also have a mild scent for freshness.
-If you don’t plan on using the papayas for a few days, then you can buy unripe green papayas instead.
+- If you don’t plan on using the papayas for a few days, then you can buy unripe green papayas instead.

-Banana Papaya Baby Food Puree Without a Blender
+Banana Papaya Baby Food Variations

 Just remember to steam the papayas and bananas to soften them.